Access to Humanities & Social Sciences

 Entry criteria are given as a guide, and the exact requirements in order to obtain a place on a particular course will be confirmed following attendance at a Welcome Event/Interview.

 Learning Assessment & Support

 We want you to achieve to the very best of your ability at CRC.
 To make this happen we offer both learning and personal support by specialist staff tailored to meet your specific needs.

 Assessment is by coursework.
 The Access diploma consists of 60 credits, 45 of which are graded.
 Credits are awarded through assessment at the end of or during each module.
 These assessments may be written such as essays / research projects; oral e.g. presentations and there may also be examinations.

-This programme takes one year, starting at the beginning of September and finishing in late June the following year.
+This programme takes 35 weeks, starting at the beginning of September and finishing in late June the following year.
 In addition to timetabled classes, it is expected that students will complete at least 15 hours of further independent study per week.